yegenek/Ankara/Files/day2.md

 We cycle across all populations and compute SAF files:
 ```
+#!/bin/sh

+# specify where the program is
+ANGSD=/truba/home/egitim/bin/angsd

+# specify where the data is
+DATA=/truba/home/egitim/Data
+REF=$DATA/ref.fa.gz

 for POP in LWK TSI CHB NAM
 do
         echo $POP